AvadhootJ/CourseSorter/README.md

 Shows you how far you've gone in completing the different CS Tracks at Purdue University.

-As of 09-August-16, works for all 9 tracks and the CS major cores:
+It works for all 9 tracks and the CS major cores:

 0)CS General Cores